South Africa's coal is produced in different ways:

-The South African coal mining industry is extensively mechanised and very productive.
+The South The South African coal mining industry is extensively mechanised and very productive.
 Mine mechanisation helps tackle safety, cost and productivity issues.
 Machines such as remote-controlled continuous miners are used.
 A continuous miner is a mining machine that produces a constant flow of ore from the working face of the mine.
 The machine continuously extracts as it is loading coal with a cutting steel drum and conveyor system.

 Modern technology in coal mining increases the safety of workers and enables mine planners to map mines efficiently, monitor orebodies, and track output volumes and productivity more accurately.
 Dragline operators, for instance, use an in-cab display which provides extensive technological information.